 26 March – 9 October 2022, Kunstmuseum

 In her work, de Boer suggests that the visual and sonic levels as well as the medium itself can also be viewed as independent narratives.
-In addition, she gives the voice a special status—not only as a means of communication, but also as a political or aesthetic bearer of meaning.
+Moreover, she gives a special status to the voice—not only as a means of communication, but also as a political or aesthetic bearer of meaning.

 Fabian Flückiger (*1987, Bern) works as an independent curator in Switzerland and Belgium.
 Between 2015 and 2020 he was assistant curator and curator at the Kunstmuseum Liechtenstein.
 He has realised exhibitions and publications on Nora Turato (2019), Steven Parrino (2020) and Miriam Laura Leonardi (2021).